Your rights for workers’ compensation in South Carolina include getting prompt medical care, recovering compensation for lost time at work, and more.

 You Cannot Be Fired or Demoted Because of Your Claim

-South Carolina is a right-to-work state, so your employer can terminate you for almost any reason.
-Even so, there are protections for injured workers.
+While South Carolina is a right-to-work state, and your employer can terminate you for almost any reason, there are protections for injured workers.
 Your employer cannot retaliate against you for filing a workers’ compensation claim by firing you or demoting you.

 However, it is worth noting that your employer can reassign you to light-duty work or force you to come back to work as soon as your doctor approves it.
 If you are not ready to return, you could lose your workers’ compensation benefits and your job.